top of page

 Jada Blair had a huge run down the sideline from a long pass to put her down close to the try zone.
 Kaylee Westmoreland completed the try and converted the kick in the final minutes of the first half.
 The first half ended at 14 - 12, with the Surfers in the lead with hopes to win the game.

 The final score ended at 26 - 29.
-The Surfers always with the goal to make it to Nationals ended in disappointment, reminiscent of the year before, but with the amount of injuries and effort put into the season still had a lot to keep their heads up for.
+The Surfers, always with the goal to make it to Nationals, ended in disappointment, reminiscent of the year before, but with the amount of injuries and effort put into the season, they still had a lot to keep their heads up for.

-The ultra competitive Surfers will always have goals to win it all and have never loss their competitive edge plans to keep working to be the best D1 team and will be back next year primed and focused for another great year of rugby.
-And at the end of the day, the Surfers were able to reconnect after the game have a great time in Vegas and a lot of good times that can't be written about here.
+The ultra-competitive Surfers will always have goals to win it all and have never lost their competitive edge.
+They plan to keep working to be the best D1 team and will be back next year primed and focused for another great year of rugby.
+And at the end of the day, the Surfers were able to reconnect after the game, have a great time in Vegas, and a lot of good times that can't be written about here.
 What happens in Vegas, stays in Vegas.....

 Comments